 Server Platform Product Support Lifecycle Policies and Definitions

-SUSE provides thirteen year product lifecycle for most products in SUSE Linux Enterprise 11 and SUSE Linux Enterprise 12.
+SUSE provides a thirteen year product lifecycle for most products in SUSE Linux Enterprise 11 and SUSE Linux Enterprise 12.
 Some products, such as SUSE Linux Enterprise 10 or 9, may have a ten year product lifecycle.
-Please check our product support lifecycle table for information about your specific product lifecycle.
+Please check our Product Support Lifecycle table for information about your specific product lifecycle.

 |General Support||Extended Support|

 - Access to previously released patches with an active subscription.

 - Access to patches for earlier product versions possible with optional Long Term Service Pack Support (LTSS).

 - Limited migration and configuration assistance provided with standard or priority subscription.